 Loss of loss is a continuous attitude—as no longer clinging to a presumptive determination of self to discover through loss, dynamic alterability within formation.
-This is often only recognized after the fact—so recognizing that the process itself is the real goal of arrival.
+This is often only recognised after the fact—so recognising that the process itself is the real goal of arrival.
 (With reference to Hegel) Implications for this extended formation of Christian identity include: continuous non-arrival, while arriving at new places of human possibility by surprise and gift in grace; continuous redemption so that retrospectively, the past transformed is no longer loss but prefaces human flourishing; continuous pliability as to context, exhibiting dynamic ethics of intelligent generosity not ambit prescription.

 (5) Truth and predication